covid19database/grid_pg/README.md

 # Dev Setup

-Dockerfile located in `docker/`; creates a single Postgresql-11 server with postgis, timescaledb and plpython3u extensions.
+Dockerfile located in `docker/`; creates a single Postgresql-11 server with postgis, timescaledb and plpython3u extensions. **Note: exposed on port `5434` (non-standard) to avoid conflicting with existing postgresql installations**

 Requires:
 - docker